Claudette Sorel Piano Competition & Fellows Program

 State University of New York at Fredonia School of Music

-We are excited to again offer the Piano Fellows program in both an In-Person and Online format.
 Held in conjunction with the piano competition, the Fellows Program is designed for talented high school pianists (ages 15-18) who are serious about their craft and are looking for an intensive musical experience, but who may not yet be ready for the competition circuit.
+Preference will be given to those pianists who indicate an interest in pursuing piano studies at SUNY Fredonia.

-Invited Fellows will attend on full tuition scholarship; limited travel stipends are available for In-Person Fellows with demonstrated financial need.
+Invited Fellows will attend on full tuition scholarship; limited travel stipends are available.
+Applicants must indicate financial need on their application to be considered for support.

-- A short biography (100 word limit), which may be used in competition promotions and/or printed program.
+• A short biography (must be 125-150 words), which may be used in competition promotions and/or printed program.

-- Explanation of your chosen program's theme: Why did you choose this recital program?
+• Explanation of your chosen program's theme: Why did you choose this recital program?
+What is the overarching theme?

 Please note: